Flat 2.0: Why Your Website Needs This Design Update

 Here are two examples that show the difference between flat design 1.0 and flat design 2.0:

 As Carrie Cousins mentions, “Flat design 2.0 allows designers, in essence, to break the hard rules associated with flat design.”
 Cousins is referring to how flat design 2.0 now calls for:

 - Any color palette (not just super bright like most flat 1.0 designs)

 Similar to the original flat design, it’s recommended to remove all unnecessary styling or shapes, but then 2.0 adds one more of the features listed above to provide more depth and direction.
 Since the focus of flat design is on simplicity, the typography can start to be larger and more intricate because everything around it is minimal.
 This updated design style also encourages using an underline to indicate a hyperlink - otherwise known as “things that were completely off-limits in flat design 1.0.”

-Since Blue Compass is focused on creating beautiful web designs that point users toward maximizing conversions, we believe flat design 2.0 is the best of both worlds!
-We highly recommend combining web design with user experience (UX) research to achieve the best experience for the users and great results for the business behind the website.
+Since Blue Compass is focused on creating beautiful web designs that point users toward maximizing conversions, our Iowa web designers believe flat design 2.0 is the best of both worlds!
+We highly recommend combining web design with user experience (UX) research to achieve a responsive web design that creates the best experience for users and great results for the business behind the website.